oscar-franzen/oclust/README.md

 # Requirements
 * Linux
 * Perl 5.x
-* A computing cluster running LSF if you plan to run the Needleman-Wunsch pairwise alignments.
+* A computing cluster running LSF if you plan to run the pairwise alignments.

 # Input files
 The only input file to oclust is a file in FASTA format containing the sequencing reads to be